vampcheah/sveltekit-pos/README.md

 # Svelte POS System

 A modern, responsive Point of Sale (POS) system built with Svelte, Tailwind CSS, and shadcn-svelte components.
+Ready for further development and customization.

 ## Features